rkarmaka/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/Chest X-Ray.md

 <a name='4-1'></a>
 ### 4.1 Training on the Larger Dataset

-Given that the original dataset is 40GB+ in size and the training process on the full dataset takes a few hours, we have trained the model on a GPU-equipped machine for you and provided the weights file from our model (with a batch size of 32 instead) to be used for the rest of this assignment.
+Given that the original dataset is 40GB+ in size and the training process on the full dataset takes a few hours, we have trained the model on a GPU-equipped machine for you and provided the weights file from our model (with a batch size of 32 instead) to be used for the rest of this project.

 The model architecture for our pre-trained model is exactly the same, but we used a few useful Keras "callbacks" for this training.
 Do spend time to read about these callbacks at your leisure as they will be very useful for managing long-running training sessions: